collapsed-stacks/atheism/questions/3164/is-religion-a-disease.md

 - posted by: [kzen](https://stackexchange.com/users/-1/808-kzen) on 2011-03-15
 - score: 0

-<p>Not a psychiatrist or a psychologist but IMO, yes, it is a mental disorder born out of fear and anxiety as a result of a unique human situation in which a self-aware being is living with a knowledge of its own imminent mortality...
-How else one could explain completely irrational and unreasonable thoughts and behavior promoted by religion and embraced by affected individuals?</p>
+Not a psychiatrist or a psychologist but IMO, yes, it is a mental disorder born out of fear and anxiety as a result of a unique human situation in which a self-aware being is living with a knowledge of its own imminent mortality...
+How else one could explain completely irrational and unreasonable thoughts and behavior promoted by religion and embraced by affected individuals?

-<p>If an individual believed in a great green frog living on Jupiter and claimed that this frog created all life on earth, started building great green frog shrines and proselytizing belief in our god great green Jupiter frog, pretty much everyone would consider that person to be "crazy" and advise them to seek immediate psychiatric help...
-I cannot see what is the difference between such a belief and beliefs being currently promoted by other, established human religions which are based on facts as much as the belief in great green Jupiter frog would be...</p>
+If an individual believed in a great green frog living on Jupiter and claimed that this frog created all life on earth, started building great green frog shrines and proselytizing belief in our god great green Jupiter frog, pretty much everyone would consider that person to be "crazy" and advise them to seek immediate psychiatric help...
+I cannot see what is the difference between such a belief and beliefs being currently promoted by other, established human religions which are based on facts as much as the belief in great green Jupiter frog would be...